angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 #### Round 8 - Ryan Mullens - UR Delver

-So I knew my last round of the day would be either delver or 8 cast, it was delver, very interesting match, interesting situation in g1, I drew DD at exactly 4 life facing a 3/3 :card[Dragon's Rage Channeller], unfortunately my hand was :card[DD] + :card[SW], I say unfortunately because at 2 more life I
+So I knew my last round of the day would be either delver or 8-Cast, it was delver, very interesting match, interesting situation in g1, I drew DD at exactly 4 life facing a 3/3 :card[Dragon's Rage Channeller], unfortunately my hand was :card[DD] + :card[SW], I say unfortunately because at 2 more life I